aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_1.rst

 In this example, a GAM will be developed to generate a relative time from an absolute time signal.
 The user shall be able to specify a divider value named ``DeltaTDiv``, which will be used to divide the absolute time signal and generate the relative time signal.

-In order to use the manager to create the boilerplate code for the GAM, the following command can be used:
+In order to use the ``marte2_manager`` to create the boilerplate code for the GAM, the following command can be used:

 .. code-block:: bash